coffee-cup/ul/README.md

 java Compiler path/to/file.ul
 ```

+If the file is in the language then there will be no output.
+Otherwise, a lexer or parser error will be displayed.

 ## Testing

 For the first assignment there are a bunch of .ul language files that can be tested against the parser.
 Files in tests/accept should all pass and be in the language.
 Files in tests/reject should all fail and not be in the language.
 Use the script test.sh to run on the tests.